 What Is STAR?

-STAR (STate Activation and Response) is designed to assess a Chronic Disease Unit’s organizational capacity; identify opportunities for increasing organizational capacity; and engage states in a process that includes participation in a 1.5 day workshop to develop a short-term (six-month to one-year) plan for achieving increased organizational capacity.
+STAR (STate Activation and Response) is designed to assess a Chronic Disease Unit’s organizational capacity; identify opportunities for increasing organizational capacity; and engage states in a process that includes participation in a one-day workshop to develop a short-term (100 days to six months) action plan for achieving increased organizational capacity.

 - Partnerships and Relationships